Physician Update - Pregnant again after peripartum cardiomyopathy?

 To assess that, Barouch orders a stress echo, and if the response is normal, she gives patients a “cautious green light,” then monitors them very closely, especially toward the end of the pregnancy.
 The type of delivery must also be considered.
 Barouch explains that a caesarean section puts more stress on the heart because “the amount of fluid shift during a caesarean section is much greater than during a normal vaginal delivery, and if the heart is not working properly, the fluid can easily get into the lungs.”

 And what is the impact on the baby?
 As long as the mom has adequate oxygenation and blood circulation, Barouch says, the baby should be OK.

-One month after receiving that cautious green light from Barouch, Heath was pregnant with her second child.
-Her heart function remained normal, and this past January, she had another healthy, full-term baby boy.
+One month after receiving Barouch’s cautious green light, Heath was pregnant again.
+Her heart function remained normal, and this past January, she had another healthy, full-term baby.